AxonIQ/reference-guide/extensions/spring-cloud.md

 ## Sending Commands between nodes

-The `CommandBusConnector` is in charge to send the commands, based on a given route, from one node to another.
+The `CommandBusConnector` is in charge of sending commands, based on a given route, from one node to another.
 This extension to that end provides the `SpringHttpCommandBusConnector`, which uses plain REST for sending commands.

 There are three hard requirements when creating this service and one optional configuration: